yangt1013/UAN/README.md

 ## Citation
-Please cite our paper if you use GLPM in your work.
+Please cite our paper if you use UAN in your work.
 ```bash
 @InProceedings{du2021fine,
   title={Few shot ship recognition based on universal attention relationnet},